blackdaemon/fzf-scripts/README.md

 ### Running tests

-To test scripts in zsh shell, run the test zsh docker image:
+To test scripts in `zsh`, run the testing zsh docker image:

 ```sh
 tests/test_in_zsh.sh